ultramodernism/manifesto-paper/README.md

 Contributors –
 We welcome those who imagine boldly and build purposefully—engineers, designers, architects, and dreamers—united by our vision of living and self-operating spaces.
+For those who would like to leave comments and thoughts, you may do so directly here - https://docs.google.com/document/d/1mKYV4p8Fhw8GWwP2dMT6E8lQ-RyJ1-olJ0Im5ZdFfGo/edit?usp=sharing/

 Contact:
 Get involved by attending our workshops or emailing info@ultramodernism.org